sunaoka/laravel-aws-sdk-php/README.md

-# laravel-aws-sdk-php
-AWS Service Provider for Laravel
+# AWS Service Provider for Laravel